toddway/BuildChecks/README.md

     ✔ Posting to GITHUB

-The plugin parses common output formats (Cobertura, JaCoCo, Checkstyle, Android Lint) supported by many lint and coverage tools (Detekt, SwiftLint, ESLint, TSLint, Istanbul)
+The plugin parses common output formats (Cobertura, JaCoCo, Checkstyle, Android Lint, CPD) supported by many lint and coverage tools (Detekt, SwiftLint, ESLint, TSLint, Istanbul, Slather, CPD, Checkstyle)

 ## Installation
 If you're not already using Gradle on your project,